Top 10 Van Life and Overland Questions (FAQs)

 Where do you sleep?

-Well, when Co’Pito isn’t deciding that, we always prefer somewhere with a million dollar view – and most of the time we get it!
+Well, when our Kombi isn’t deciding that, we always prefer somewhere with a million-dollar view – and most of the time we get it!
 We try to avoid spending too much time in the bigger cities, they just aren’t campervan friendly.

-Paying for parking isn’t something we ever opt for, so pulling up outside 24 hour businesses like garages, stores or pharmacies is always one of the more secure (free) choices.
-Also the police will happily let you park up at the station if you are really worried about the locals.
+Paying for parking isn’t something we ever opt for, which means sometimes we have to stealth camp or look for other free camping spots.
+In most countries throughout Latin America pulling up outside 24-hour businesses like garages, stores or pharmacies is always one of the more secure (free) choices.
+Also, the police will happily let you park up at the station if you are really worried about the locals.

 Most people advise against parking in isolated spots due to crime, but they often give us the most beautiful and memorable mornings and we love waking up to a champagne view on a lemonade budget!